techstreams/TSDataTable/README.md

 ### Hide Table Data

-To remove data columns or rows in the table view, [hide](https://support.google.com/docs/answer/9060449) the corresponding columns or rows in Google Sheets and reload the table.
+To remove data columns or rows in the data table, [hide](https://support.google.com/docs/answer/9060449) the corresponding columns or rows in Google Sheets and clear the table data cache using the table configuration options *(see instructions below)*.

 ![](img/Diagram4.png)